Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 A helmet that fits properly will not only be more comfortable, but it will protect you better in the event of a crash; (photo/Will Porter)

 The best helmet is one you don’t notice.
-Because you’ll be wearing it every mile in the saddle, look for a helmet that fits your head.
+Because you’ll be wearing it every mile in the saddle, you need a helmet that fits your head properly and is comfortable, too.
 Compromising on fit can be dangerous, increasing your exposure to injury in an accident or fall.

 A helmet should fit snugly, but not too tightly, and never cause pressure points or hot spots.
 A good-fitting helmet should be snug around the head even before clipping the straps.